nobl9/build-on-aws-o11y-demo/README.md

 # Build on AWS Observability Demo

+This demo shows how to create SLOs using [OpenSLO](https://www.openslo.com) and apply them to [Nobl9](https://www.nobl9.com).
+It uses metrics from a provided sample app, Mr. Telemetry.

-This demo creates an Amazon Managed Service for Prometheus workspace, as well as an EKS cluster with a demo service that exposes Prometheus metrics, and a load generation script to generate traffic and metric data.
+It creates an Amazon Managed Service for Prometheus workspace, as well as an EKS cluster with a demo service that exposes Prometheus metrics, and a load generation script to generate traffic and metric data.
 Prometheus is deployed in the cluster, and writes the gathered